The Best Kids Wearables

-Until now, “wearable tech” has referred mostly to wrist-borne activity trackers like the Nike Fuelband, which you get as a holiday gift, wear for a month as a New Year’s resolution, and then put in a drawer and hope no one notices.
+Until now, “wearable tech” and wearables has referred mostly to wrist-borne activity trackers like the Nike Fuelband, which you get as a holiday gift, wear for a month as a New Year’s resolution, and then put in a drawer and hope no one notices.
 The somewhat repetitive data they generate – biometrics on your activity and sleep quality – are much more interesting when applied to your kids because … everything is more interesting when applied to your kids.
-As for what’s interesting when used by your kids … toys should fit that bill nicely, and there are more than a few that interact with children by strapping to them.
+As for what’s interesting when used by your children … toys and tracking devices for kids should fit that bill nicely, and there are more than a few that interact with kids by strapping smartwatches to them.
 If turning a kid into a tiny data acquisition device offends your analog sensibilities, you can still go old school.
-Just know the kid leash has officially gone digital, with these 10 monitors, trackers, and toys that upload your children to the cloud while keeping them tethered to your phone.
+Just know the kid leash has officially gone digital, with these monitors, GPS bracelets, trackers, and toys that upload your children to the cloud while keeping them tethered to your phone.

-HereOHereO claims to be the first GPS and cellular urchin tracker designed to be worn comfortably by kids as young as 3.
+HereO claims to be the first GPS and cellular kids tracker designed to be worn comfortably by children as young as 3.
 It can be programed with geo-fenced safe zones that alert you if your kid leaves them, as well as a customized gesture that your kid can use to automatically notify you if, say, Bobby stole their ice cream again.
 Hey, if the invisible fence worked for the dog, might as well give it a shot on the kid.